github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 We don't need to test features (and permutations of features) that are covered by automated tests.

 ### Before releasing the VS Code extension
 - Check major PRs since the previous release for specific one-off things to test.
+Based on that, you might want to choose to go through some of the Optional Test Cases.
 - Run a query using the existing version of the extension (to generate an “old” query history item)
 - Go through the required test cases listed below